ozh/ascii-tables/README.md

 | exclamation | "! "                             | Fortran 90                           |
 | slantsplat  | "/* ... */ "                     | CSS                                  |
 | xml         | "&lt;!-- ... --&gt;"             | XML                                  |

+## License

+WTFPL.
+Do whatever the hell you want with it.